 Volunteering is especially good for students looking to work in social and artistic occupations, but students looking for work in other occupation types should not shy away from this option.
 You can master many transferable skills through volunteering!
 Certainly it is easy to understand that if you want to be in an artistic field, volunteering at a museum or performance center can provide you with relevant experience.
 But what if you want to work in an engineering field?
 Volunteering for an organization promoting green energy would be helpful.

-Looking for a career in homeland security?
-Do volunteer work with the Red Cross or the Coast Guard Auxiliary.
+Looking for a career in National Security?
+Do volunteer work with the Red Cross or the Canadian Coast Guard.
 With a little brainstorming and an understanding of your career field, you should be able to come up with relevant volunteer experiences for just about any career.

-Internships focus on gaining practical experience related to a course or program of study.
-Interns work for an organization or company for a reduced wage or stipend or volunteer in exchange for practical experience.
+Internships and Cooperative Education placements focus on gaining practical experience related to a course or program of study.
+Interns work for an organization or company for a set period of time and gain practical experience.
 A successful internship program should create a win-win situation: the intern should add value to the company's efforts, and the company should provide a structured program in which the student can learn or practice work-related skills.
 Internships are typically held during summers or school vacation periods, though on occasion they can be scheduled for a set block of time each week during the course of a regular school term.

-Once you secure an internship (usually through a normal job application process aided by a faculty member or the career guidance or placement office), it is important to have a written agreement with the employer in which the following is stated:
+Once you secure an internship (usually through a normal job application process aided by the career services), it is important to have a written agreement with the employer in which the following is stated:

-- 1. The learning objective for the internship - 2.
-The time commitment you will invest (including work hours) - 3.
-The work the company expects you to do - 4.
-The work your supervisor will do for the college and for the student (internship progress reports, evaluations, etc.)
+The learning objective for the internship

+The time commitment you will invest (including work hours)

+The work the company expects you to do

+The work your supervisor will do for the university and for the student (internship progress reports, evaluations, etc.)